 What should I do next?

 Now that Microsoft has started to develop external access for PowerApps a whole new world of app opportunities will open up.
 Are you interested in finding out what this could mean for your organisation?
-Feel free to contact me or any of my colleagues at hybrIT Services and I’m happy to discuss the possibilities.
+Feel free to contact me or any of my colleagues and I’m happy to discuss the possibilities.